Covid 19 Collage Project

 I want to use this art to give back to the community and help with food insecurity.

-I am ‘selling’ these collages through a Pay What You Can Donation to THE STOP community food bank in my neighbourhood of Parkdale.
+I am ‘selling’ these collages through a pay what you can donate to the food bank of your choice!

 Our former eyes have been replaced, and the curtain pulled back on the inequities that we didn’t quite FULLY see before; rampant ableism, deep racism, vitriolic sexism and complex classism.